dustinpfister/blog_posts/_posts/js-javascript-if.md

 // > 'the answer is a number'

 ```

+These are all examples of javaScript if statements there is also the Conditional operator that can be used in expressions.
+More on that a little later in this post.

 ## 3 - Else is not needed when making a function that returns something